nathancolgate/corps-of-engineers-pool-report/README.md

 Given the varying depths of the pool, multiple piping factors of safety were calculated:

-* F<sub>sshallow</sub>: a temporary excavation 5.3 feeet below and 36.9 feet north of the landward toe of the levee
+* F<sub>sshallow</sub>: a temporary excavation 5.3 feet below and 36.9 feet north of the landward toe of the levee
-* F<sub>sdeep</sub>: a temporary excavation 9.3 feeet below and 46.0 feet north of the landward toe of the levee
+* F<sub>sdeep</sub>: a temporary excavation 9.3 feet below and 46.0 feet north of the landward toe of the levee
-* F<sub>saverage</sub>: a temporary excavation of 4.2 feeet below and 65.3 feet north of the landward toe of the levee (an average depth and distance for the whole pool)
+* F<sub>saverage</sub>: a temporary excavation of 4.2 feet below and 65.3 feet north of the landward toe of the levee (an average depth and distance for the whole pool)

 ![Site Excavations](https://raw.githubusercontent.com/nathancolgate/corps-of-engineers-pool-report/master/excavation_detail.png)